A note on band surgery and the signature of a knot: Band surgery and chirally cosmetic bandings

+Here we give Theorem \ref{thm:sigdif} as a corollary to Theorem \ref{thm:main}.
 Recall that the double cover $\Sigma(K)$ of the three-sphere branched over a knot $K$ is a rational homology sphere with $H_1(\Sigma(K))$ of odd order. \os~\cite{OS:Absolutely} defined an integer-valued knot invariant

 where $\mft_0$ is the $\spinc$ structure induced by the unique spin structure on $\Sigma(K)$.
-For alternating knots, and for knots of small crossing number, Manolescu and Owens proved that $\delta(K)$ is determined by the signature. \begin{theorem}[Theorems 1.2 and 1.3 in \cite{MO:Concordance}] If the knot $K$ is alternating or admits a diagram with nine or fewer crossings, then $\delta(K) = -\sigma(K)/2$. \end{theorem}
+For alternating knots, and for knots of small crossing number, Manolescu and Owens proved that $\delta(K)$ is determined by the signature $\sigma(K)$ \cite{MO:Concordance}. \begin{theorem}[Theorems 1.2 and 1.3 in \cite{MO:Concordance}] If the knot $K$ is alternating or if $K$ has nine or fewer crossings, then $\delta(K) = -\sigma(K)/2$. \end{theorem}